Avishkar1117/energiewende-dashboard/README.md

 **Power Query M ETL**: handled German number formats, missing values for retired generators (nuclear post-April-2023 stored as `"-"`), unpivot from wide to long format, date-only column derivation, and hour extraction.

-**Custom Theme**: JSON theme file applied site-wide for consistent typography (Segoe UI) and color encoding across all visuals on all pages.

 ---

 ## Visual Types Used